Trading Bitcoin while thinking like a financial advisor

 But you don’t want to lose all of your savings if your bet goes sideways.

-Your first step would be to compartmentalize your funds.
+So, your first step would be to compartmentalize your funds.

 Compartmentalizing funds means dividing funds into investment money and play money.

 Volatility and risk of losses will impact your decision-making.
-So by allocating a small portion of your resources to speculative cryptocurrency assets, the mental burden of losses and volatility is minimized.
+However, by allocating a small portion of your resources to speculative cryptocurrency assets, the mental burden of losses and volatility is minimized.

 So how do you compartmentalize your funds?

-You could decide to allocate 10% of your twenty grand, or $2,000, to your play money bucket for speculative trading activities.
+You could decide to allocate 10% of your twenty grand, or $2,000, to your play money bucket.
+You could use this for speculative trading activities.

-For example, hodl half of your speculative position as your core position, and trade around the other half as the market ebbs and flows.
+For example, hodl half of your speculative position as your core position.
+Then trade around the other half as the market ebbs and flows.